 The process of service delivery is crucial since it ensures that the same standard of service is repeatedly delivered to the customers.
 Most companies have a service blue print which provides the details of the service delivery process, often going down to even defining the service script and the greeting phrases to be used by the service staff.

 Since services are intangible in nature, most service providers strive to incorporate certain tangible elements into their offering to enhance customer experience.
 Many hair salons have well designed waiting areas, often with magazines and plush sofas for patrons to read and relax while they await their turn .
 Similarly, restaurants invest heavily in their interior design and decorations to offer a tangible and unique experience to their guests.

-The highly visible nature of the service process, All of these answers., The high degree of direct contact between service providers and its customers, or The simultaneity of the production and consumption
+The highly visible nature of the service process, The simultaneity of the production and consumption, All of these answers., or The high degree of direct contact between service providers and its customers